-- 1. Remove all packaging from the sensor - Note the MAC address printed on the affixed label and note where this MAC address is installed. - Mount the sensor in the required position (this will have been determined by the site survey tool, (see the quick start guide and manual). - 4.
+- 1. Remove all packaging from the sensor - 2.
+Note the MAC address printed on the affixed label and note where this MAC address is installed. - Mount the sensor in the required position (this will have been determined by the site survey tool, (see the quick start guide and manual). - 4.
 Make sure to align the holes in the probe so that they point into the air flow, not at right angles to it. - 5.
-It is recommended that the unit be mounted with the cable entry at the bottom. - If the cable is fed from above then into the cable gland at the bottom, it is recommended that a rain loop be placed in the cable before entry into the sensor. - Remove the lid by twisting and separating from the main body. - Using the base of the housing as a template mark the hole centres.
-Drill two pilot holes at 85mm centres in the surface to which the sensor is to be mounted. - The housing is designed to make it easy for an electrical screwdriver to be used if desired. - 10.
+It is recommended that the unit be mounted with the cable entry at the bottom. - If the cable is fed from above then into the cable gland at the bottom, it is recommended that a rain loop be placed in the cable before entry into the sensor. - 7.
+Remove the lid by twisting separating from the main body. - 8.
+Using the base of the housing as a template mark the hole centres.
+Drill two pilot holes at 85mm centres in the surface to which the sensor is to be mounted and a 6mm diameter hole centrally between them for the duct probe - 9.
+Fix the sensor to the duct using appropriate screws. - 10.
+The housing is designed to make it easy for an electrical screwdriver to be used if desired. - 11.
 Feed the cable through the waterproof gland and terminate at the terminal block.
-Leaving some slack inside the housing, tighten the cable gland onto the cable to ensure water tightness. - 11.
-Observe correct polarity if using a 24Vdc power supply. - 12.
-To power on the unit, fit J200. - Replace the lid after the electrical connections have been made. - 14.
+Leaving some slack inside the housing, tighten the cable gland onto the cable to ensure water tightness. - 12.
+Observe correct polarity if using a 24Vdc power supply. - 13.
+To power on the unit, fit J200. - 14.
+Replace the lid after the electrical connections have been made. - 15.
 Ensure, at a minimum, that all routers and the receiver on the radio network are powered on, and allow about 5 minutes for the network to autocommission before attempting to read values or make configuration changes.